-Manno’s Cafe is proof that while the world has changed a lot in the past 10-15 years, but there are some things that haven’t; the basics still works.
+Manno’s Cafe is proof that while the world has changed a lot in the past 10-15 years, some things haven’t; the basics still work.
 In other words, if you offer good food paired with good service, not only will you survive, but you will continue to prosper.
-If you want to visit Paul Manno’s Cafe a reservation is necessary.
+If you want to visit Paul Manno’s Cafe, a reservation is necessary.

-I always review online reviews before writing our review.
+I always review online reviews before writing our reviews.
 It is easy to understand why they do not advertise or run specials.
 They don’t need to due to the demand for their food.
 Their reviews are excellent.
 Facebook has 83 Reviews awarding Manno’s a 4.8 Star.
 Google has 13 Reviews awarding Manno’s a 4.3 Star.
-Yelp awards Manno’s with 4.5 Star.
-TripAdvisor awards Manno’s a 4.5 Star with 128 Reviews, which 102 rate it as Excellent, 15 Very Good, 8 Average, 2 Poor and 1 Terrible.
-TripAdvisor also rates it #1 of 192 restaurants in Chesterfield, MO and gives it a Certificate of Excellence.
+Yelp awards Manno’s with 4.5 stars.
+TripAdvisor rewards Manno’s a 4.5 Star with 128 Reviews, which 102 rate it as Excellent, 15 Very Good, 8 Average, 2 Poor, and 1 Terrible.
+TripAdvisor also rates it #1 of 192 restaurants in Chesterfield, MO, and gives it a Certificate of Excellence.
 It’s an average rating of 4.525 Star.
 Spectacular.

 The menu offers many options including First Course ranging in price from $9 to $19, Pasta’s range from $16 to $22, Veal ranging from $24 to $38, Chicken ranging from $18 to $24, Beef ranging from $34 to $38 and fish ranging from $25 to 29.

-Extra Virgin olive oil is one of the most important elements in Italian cooking.
+Extra Virgin olive oil is one of the most critical elements in Italian cooking.
 Manno’s only use Olio Verde di Castevetrano.
-This oil is made from olives that are handpicked near Paul Manno Seniors father’s hometown, Palermo, Sicily.
+This oil is made from olives handpicked near Paul Manno Senior’s father’s hometown, Palermo, Sicily.
 Ricotta, fresh Mozzarella, Parmigiano Reggiano from the Italian mainland.
 Pecorino and Ricotta Salata are both from the island of Sicily.

 Manno’s fish and meats are ordered each day to ensure that they are at their highest quality of freshness.
-Their filets are all wet aged and their Veal is milk feed Provimi from Wisconsin.
-Paul Manno believes that pasta is the most important plate on the table and that it is not only the most flavorful, but also the most beautiful.
+Their filets are all wet-aged, and their Veal is milk feed Provimi from Wisconsin.
+Paul Manno believes that pasta is the most crucial plate on the table and that it is the most flavorful and the most beautiful.

-I could go on and one, but the point that I am trying to make here is that every detail including salt is carefully chosen for maximum flavor to complement the gourmet cuisines.
+I could go on and on, but I am trying to make here that every detail, including salt, is carefully chosen for the maximum flavor to complement the gourmet cuisines.
 The atmosphere is quiet, romantic, but casual.
-It is not snobby like many fine dining establishments in West St Louis County.
-The staff is humble and appreciate the presence of every customer.
-The staff is well trained and the place operates like a well oiled machine.
-Two very important considerations are cleanliness and maintenance.
+It is not snobby like many fine dining establishments in West St. Louis County.
+The staff is humble and appreciates the presence of every customer.
+The staff is well trained, and the place operates like a well-oiled machine.
+Two critical considerations are cleanliness and maintenance.
 This place is spotless and meticulously maintained.
 Everything down to the last detail is given a lot of thought.

-Paul Manno Senior is retired and the management of the restaurant lies in the hands of his son, Paul Manno Junior.
-Appears to have been another good choice made by Paul Manno Senior.
+Paul Manno Senior is retired, and the restaurant’s management lies in the hands of his son, Paul Manno Junior.
+So it appears to have been another right choice made by Paul Manno Senior.

-Our visit was unannounced which means that there was no opportunity for them to stage.
-Water glasses remained filled, table was cleaned frequently, bread was quickly replenished and considering the quality of food that they serve, our dinner was promptly delivered.
-My company had the Linguini Mar e Monti, which is filled with various sumptuous seafoods and I had the Chilean Sea Bass with pasta.
+Our visit was unannounced, which means that there was no opportunity for them to stage.
+However, water glasses remained filled, the table was cleaned frequently, bread was quickly replenished, and considering the quality of food they served, our dinner was promptly delivered.
+My company had the Linguini Mar e Monti, filled with various sumptuous seafood, and I had the Chilean Sea Bass with pasta.
 The sea bass was large, crusted on the outside, but perfectly baked on the inside.
-We would like to thank Avery for the fine quality service.
+Again, we want to thank Avery for the excellent quality service.

-St Louis Restaurant Review is proud to award Paul Manno’s Cafe with a 5 Star Rating making it our highest rated restaurant thus far.
-We normally end up with a rating similar to the online ratings, but in this case we upped it due to the insane 1 Star rating that somebody left on Google, which damaged their overall online rating.
+St Louis Restaurant Review is proud to award Paul Manno’s Cafe a 5 Star Rating making it our highest-rated restaurant.
+We usually end up with a rating similar to the online ratings, but in this case, we upped it due to the insane 1 Star rating that somebody left on Google, which damaged their overall online rating.
 We are attempting to make up for the low rating, which was unfair in our opinion.
-Some people just can’t be pleased.
+Some people can’t be pleased.

-You can find additional information about Paul Manno’s Cafe at our affiliated site DineOutSTL.com.
-After reading our review, visit Paul Manno’s and let them know that you read about them in St Louis Restaurant Review and DineOutSTL.com.
+You can find additional information about Paul Manno’s Cafe at our affiliated site.
+So, after reading our review, visit Paul Manno’s and let them know that you read about them in St Louis Restaurant Review.

 This is an independent review that offers our opinion.
-It is not paid advertising by Paul Manno’s Cafe.
-There is no business affiliation between Paul Manno’s Cafe and St Louis Restaurant Review or it’s affiliates.
+Paul Manno’s Cafe does not pay it advertisement.
+There is no business affiliation between Paul Manno’s Cafe and St Louis Restaurant Review or its affiliates.